 Numerous minimally-invasive approaches to thyroidectomy have been developed over the years to minimize the neck surgical scar, many of which are performed using endoscopic or robotic assistance.
 However, a more diminutive anterior cervical scar still remains a problem for some patients, as well as more extensive dissections for remote access operations.
 Therefore, natural orifice surgery was adopted at select institutions, in an effort to perform a truly scarless thyroidectomy.
-Transoral endoscopic thyroidectomy has been the latest approach developed, known as the natural orifice transluminal endoscopic thyroidectomy (NOTES).
-There are several ways to perform NOTES.
+Transoral endoscopic thyroidectomy has been the latest approach developed, known as the natural orifice transluminal endoscopic thyroidectomy which is categorized as a natural orifice transluminal endoscopic surgery (NOTES) procedure.
+There are several ways to perform the natural orifice transluminal endoscopic thyroidectomy.
 We present the transoral endoscopic thyroidectomy vestibular approach under general anesthesia.

 Witzel et al. first reported the successful experimental performance of the endoscopic sublingual transoral thyroidectomy, through a single port using a modified axilloscope in ten porcine models and two human cadavers in 2008.1 In 2009, Benhidjeb et al. introduced a 3-port access vestibular approach; however, significant postoperative complications were noted, including temporary and permanent recurrent laryngeal nerve (RLN) injury, as well as transient mental nerve injury.2 More recently, successful transoral endoscopic thyroidectomy has been performed in many patients, without conversion to the standard open approach.3

-The patient is a 45-year-old female who presents with a 2 cm left thyroid nodule.
+The patient is a 45-year-old female who presents with a 2-cm left thyroid nodule.
 She had some throat complaints in 2014 at which time ultrasound (US) showed small subcentimeter thyroid nodules, and she was reassured.
-Subsequently, a few months ago she had an MRI of her neck for evaluation for her cervical pain and was noted to have an increase in size of the left thyroid nodule.
-Now, a more recent US shows an increase of the thyroid nodule (see below).
+Subsequently, a few months ago she had an MRI of her neck for evaluation for her cervical pain and was noted to have an increase in the size of the left thyroid nodule.
+Now, a more recent US shows an increase in the thyroid nodule.
 There are no complaints of hoarseness or difficulty breathing.
 Occasionally, she has a globus sensation while supine.
-She has no history of radiation to the neck or face, and no previous cervical operations.
-She is biochemically euthyroid, and otherwise healthy, with a weight of 82 kg and a BMI of 29.2 kg/m2.
-The physical exam revealed a palpable lesion in the left thyroid gland consistent with the sonographic findings, and flexible laryngoscopy demonstrated normal vocal cord movement.
+She has no history of radiation to the neck or face and no previous cervical operations.
+She is biochemically euthyroid and otherwise healthy, with a weight of 82 kg and a BMI of 29.2 kg/m.2 The physical exam revealed a palpable lesion in the left thyroid gland consistent with the sonographic findings, and flexible laryngoscopy demonstrated normal vocal cord movement.

-Various options including continued surveillance was discussed with the patient, but since the lesion had demonstrated interval growth, and FNA revealed a Hurthle cell neoplasm, she wished to have a left thyroid lobectomy, transoral endoscopic thyroidectomy vestibular approach (TOETVA).
+Various options including continued surveillance were discussed with the patient, but since the lesion had demonstrated interval growth, and FNA revealed a Hurthle cell neoplasm, she wished to have a left thyroid lobectomy with transoral endoscopic thyroidectomy vestibular approach (TOETVA).

-In TOETVA, the following instruments are used: 30°, 10 mm endoscope, dilator, L-hook with monopolar coagulator, Maryland dissector, and laparoscopic vessel sealing.
+In TOETVA, the following instruments are used: 30°, 10-mm endoscope, dilator, L-hook with monopolar coagulator, Maryland dissector, and laparoscopic vessel-sealing device.
 Preoperative prophylactic antibiotics and preparation with chlorhexidine are recommended.
 The patient’s airway is secured by a nasotracheal tube.
 The patient is positioned supine on the operating table, with the neck extended.
-A 10 mm incision (for placement of camera trocar) is made at the mid-vestibule.
-Two 5 mm incisions (working ports) are made superolaterally, away from mental nerves bilaterally.
-Hydrodissection is performed using a Veress needle by injecting a solution of diluted epinephrine (1 mg of epinephrine: 500 mL of normal saline).
-A tract is created with the dilator, and then the port is advanced, and an endoscope passed through the 10 mm incision.
-CO2 insufflation is limited to a maximum pressure 6 mmHg to minimize the occurrence of subcutaneous emphysema.
+A 10-mm incision (for placement of camera trocar) is made at the mid-vestibule.
+Two 5-mm incisions (working ports) are made superolaterally, away from mental nerves bilaterally.
+Hydrodissection is performed using a Veress needle by injecting a solution of diluted epinephrine (1 mg of epinephrine: 500 ml of normal saline).
+A tract is created with the dilator, and then the port is advanced, and an endoscope passed through the 10-mm incision.
+CO2 insufflation is limited to a maximum pressure of 6 mmHg to minimize the occurrence of subcutaneous emphysema.
 Dissection is carried down in a subplatysmal fashion to create the working space.
 The strap muscles are identified and divided at midline using an L-hook or vessel-sealing device.
 A hanging suture is created by passing a suture transcervically through the strap muscles and then back through the skin to elevate the strap muscles.
-After the thyroid gland is exposed, dissection is carefully undertaken over the isthmus and then the thyroid is divided at the midline with the vessel-sealing device.
+After the thyroid gland is exposed, dissection is carefully undertaken over the isthmus, and then the thyroid is divided at the midline with the vessel-sealing device.
 The superior thyroid artery and vein are identified and transected close to the thyroid gland to avoid superior laryngeal nerve injury, as well as devascularization of the superior parathyroid glands.
 Next, the middle thyroid vein is identified and transected to retract the thyroid medially.
 At this point, the RLN can be identified in the tracheoesophageal groove.
 In a similar fashion, the inferior thyroid artery and vein are identified and transected, with preservation of the inferior parathyroid glands.
-The specimen is retrieved through the 10 mm incision using an endobag.
+The specimen is retrieved through the 10-mm incision using an endobag.
 After hemostasis is achieved, the strap muscles are reapproximated and the incisions are closed using absorbable sutures.
 A chin support is recommended for 24 hours to avoid contamination of the incisions with the patient’s saliva, as well as to minimize postoperative swelling.
 Oral intake can be restarted postoperatively.

-The pathology revealed a 2 cm benign Hurthle cell adenoma in the left thyroid lobe, completely excised.
-The patient did very well postoperatively and was discharged on postoperative day 1.
+The pathology revealed a 2-cm benign Hurthle cell adenoma in the left thyroid lobe, completely excised.
+The patient did very well postoperatively and was discharged on postoperative day one.
 She was then seen 10 days after, and the oral incisions were difficult to even identify.
 She had normal voice function and examination with flexible laryngoscopy.

 - L-hook with monopolar coagulator